Thursday, July 24, 2008

 Perspective

-In that moment I remembered a night almost 8 years ago when a group of 7 or 8 friends were night hiking in the mountains of
+A cold front is moving into In that moment I remembered a night almost 8 years ago when a group of 7 or 8 friends were night hiking in the mountains of

 He paused and read the last part a second time, “He also made the stars.” then a third, “He also made the stars.”
 We sat in silence drinking in the magnitude of those five simple words.
 It was several minutes before my friend broke the silence in a whisper, “If the stars you see before you were but an afterthought, how much valuable are we as the culmination of his creation?”
 Thank you Cliff, for the perspective I needed.